a solo skier in red makes perfect s-shaped tracks off-piste, under cliffs and a few trees. The shot is taken from above

 For basic nosh to keep the energy coming when you’re skiing Jackson Hole, there’s the Rendezvous self-service, also in Rendezvous Lodge.
 Its open-plan setting offers ‘stations’ with Asian bowls and sushi, grilled meals, a salad bar and Idaho salt-baked potatoes with a huge choice of toppings.
 Floor-to-ceiling windows provide views of the summit of Rendezvous Mountain.

 At the base of the mountain, and coming highly recommended in Teton Village, is Osteria Villagio – a fantastic Italian trattoria serving home-made pasta and outstanding pizzas.
-For a quickly, healthy and fresh bite on the go, stop into Cafe 6311 (+1 307 733 2292) at the base of the Gondola which serves toasted bagels, baked potatoes and wraps, prepared in minutes.
+For a quickly, healthy and fresh bite on the go, stop into Cafe at the base of the gondola which serves toasted bagels, baked potatoes and wraps, prepared in minutes.

 Jackson is rich.
 And so is the food

 Meanwhile, signature dishes at the Snake River Grill include smoked tuna carpaccio and pan-roasted Idaho trout.
 Rendezvous Bistro is run by the son of Snake River Grill’s owner and serves French-American fare.
-Intimate Wild Sage at the Rusty Parrot was the first four-diamond restaurant in Wyoming.
-Hotel Jackson’s Figs restaurant offers Mediterranean-inspired Wyoming fare.
+Intimate Wild Sage at the Rusty Parrot was the first four-diamond restaurant in Wyoming, offering sophisticated, traditional fare.
+Hotel Jackson’s Figs restaurant offers Lebanese-Mediterranean-inspired food in town.

 For something more down to earth, Picnic in Jackson serves breakfast and lunch with home-made sandwiches, soups and wraps – catering also for vegetarians and vegans.
 It also has a good selection of teas and coffees, as does its sister bakery.